Mother’s Day High Tea, QVB Tea Room

 Mother’s Day High Tea, Gunners Barracks

-Want a high tea with a view you can savour along your freshly baked scones?
+Want a high tea with a view you can savour along with your freshly baked scones?
 Gunners Barracks, nestled in leafy George’s Heights on a headland so spectacular that many have said ‘I do’ at this location, is the place for mums who like their high tea with a side of Sydney Harbour to gape at.
-That’s Camp Cove and Watson’s Bay that can see – if you’re lucky enough to snag a seat on the balcony.
+That’s Camp Cove and Watson’s Bay that you’ll see – if you’re lucky enough to snag a seat on the balcony.
 But rest assured, even from inside, there’s plenty to keep mums happy – starting with tiers of fine bone china resplendent with perfectly cut-finger sandwiches (crustless too!), tea served in mirror-like silver pots, and best of all – swathes of lush, green lawn where little ones can burn off all that sugar!

 Want to make a day of it?
 Go on a self-guided Talking Object Tour of George’s Heights where QR codes posted on objects scattered throughout the headland bring history to life on your phone.

-Gunners Barracks | End of Suakin Drive, Georges Heights, Mosman NSW 2088 | (02) 8962 5900
+Gunners Barracks | End of Suakin Drive, Georges Heights, Mosman 2088 | (02) 8962 5900

 Mother’s Day High Tea at Novotel Sydney Darling Square